guettli/deadends-of-it/README.md

 "All we are is dust in the wind" (Songwriter: Kerry Livgren)

-Most things I list below get used daily by a lot of people and are mature solutions.
+Most things I list below to get used daily by a lot of people and are mature solutions.
 But I won't go this way if they could start from scratch.

 ## Native GUI development